Forex Spread Betting UK

 No Stamp Duty

 You won’t be required to pay any stamp duty tax when you use a forex spread betting UK site.
-Once again, this is because you are not buying or selling the actual asset that you are trading.
+Once again, this is because you are not purchasing or selling the actual asset that you are trading.

 Although spread betting is fraught with risk – especially when applying high levels of leverage, there are many tools on offer that allow you to reduce your exposure to financial loss.